vkaxcore/VKAX/doc/testnet-participation.md

 sudo su vkax-test
 ```

-> [!IMPORTANT]
-> Always remember to login as vkax-test before running commands, and to log out with `exit` or close the terminal when complete.
+Always remember to login as vkax-test before running commands, and to log out with `exit` or close the terminal when complete.
 The daemon will continue to run in the background.

 <br/>